 Alan Knapp - ProfessorPh.D., University of WyomingMy research focuses on plants with a goal of understanding ecological patterns and processes from the leaf to the ecosystem level.
 Research is conducted primarily in the field utilizing the comparative approach and experimental manipulations of key ecological drivers.
 Areas of interest include: plant physiological ecology, ecosystems ecology, climate change, long-term ecological research, invasive plant species, restoration ecology, fire and herbivory effects on communities and ecossytems.

 June Medford - ProfessorPh.D., Yale UniversityWe work on Plant Synthetic Biology.
 Synthetic Biology is forward engineering of biological organisms for specific purposes both basic and applied.
 On the basic side, we are using synthetic biology to understand complex natural processes such as signal transduction and pattern formation.
-On the applied side we are using synthetic biology to produce new types of plants and plant traits such as highly specific plant detectors, plants producing biofuels and plant actuators.
+We are using synthetic biology to produce new types of plants and plant traits such as highly specific plant detectors, plants producing biofuels and plant that do useful things for humans and the environment

 Kevin Morey - Special Assistant ProfessorPh.D., New Mexico State UniversityMy research interest is two component signal transduction.
 My current work includes both basic and applied research on two-component signal transduction for use in plant biodetectors.

-Graham Peers - Assistant ProfessorMy primary interests lie in the fields of photosynthesis and algal eco-physiology.
-The lab will combine molecular biology, physiology and modern “–omics” techniques to discover novel ways that algae, cyanobacteria and plants collect light energy plus CO2 and convert it into biomass.
-These discoveries hold promise for improving photosynthetic yields of crops.
+Graham Peers - Associate ProfessorMy primary interests lie in the fields of photosynthesis and algal eco-physiology.
 In particular, I’m interested in the diversity of mechanisms that algae use to protect themselves from too much light and other abiotic stresses.

 Elizabeth Pilon-Smits - ProfessorPh.D., Utrecht University, The NetherlandsIn the Pilon-Smits lab we are interested in processes by which plants accumulate and detoxify environmental pollutants, as well as in ecological and evolutionary aspects of selenium hyperaccumulation.
 We study these processes from the molecular level to the field.
 Our approaches include genomics, genetics, biotechnology, biochemistry, whole-plant physiology, and ecological studies.
 These studies are aimed to gain knowledge about basic biological processes, but have applications for the use of plants for environmental cleanup or as fortified foods.